basvansteensel/DSB_Repair_Kinetics/README.md

 # DSB_Repair_Kinetics
-Scripts to analyze and model DNA double-strand break repair kinetics Eva Brinkman 20180328
+Scripts to analyze and model DNA double-strand break repair kinetics, see <https://www.biorxiv.org/content/early/2017/05/26/142802>.
+Eva Brinkman 20180328

 We uploaded 1 perl script, 3 R/Markdown .Rmd scripts and 2 zipfolders with data necessary for the scripts.